Skip to main content

 • Click Next.

-4. If you chose to create a policy based on one of the predefined policy templates, you will be guided through a sequence of screens where you specify the parameters for the policy.
-The types of policies and their required parameters are explained in Predefined policy templates section.
+4. If you chose to create a policy using one of the policy wizards, you will be guided through a sequence of screens where you specify the parameters for the policy.
+The types of policies and their required parameters are explained in the Policy Wizards section.

 Finally, in the Who this policy applies to panel, choose the identities (SSO users, Emails or Groups) and/or database accounts this policy will cover.
 See Specify who this policy applies to for details.
 Click Next to proceed.